mo-soliman/Computer-Vision-Deep-Learning-Python/Project 04 - Optical Mark Recognition/README.md

 student, finally we check his option with a saved dictionary with the correct answer.

-To fire this program just type the first command in the Commands.txt file after cd-ing into the project directory
+To run this program just type the first command in the Commands.txt file after cd-ing into the project directory

 Thanks to pyimage search.